Who qualifies

 Prosthetic limbs

-Through the Assistive Devices Program, we help you cover the cost of prosthetic limbs if you were born with a partial or totally absent arm, or if you lost part or all of a limb due to disease or injury (not work-related).
+Through the ADP, we help you cover the cost of prosthetic limbs if you were born with a partially or totally absent arm or leg, or if you lost part or all of an arm or leg due to disease or injury (not work-related).

 Two types of prosthetic limbs are covered: